par7133/MVC-skeleton/CONTRIBUTING.md

 # CONTRIBUTING

-Contributors can ask or be asked to join MVC-scheleton, which give write permissions
+Contributors can ask or be asked to join MVC-skeleton, which give write permissions
-to the MVC-scheleton repository.
+to the MVC-skeleton repository.

 If you want to join in as contributor please contact Daniele Bonini <<danielemi@hotmail.com>>
 quoting your github userid.